TL;DR

 The silent epidemic of executive burnout is reaching a crisis point in the UK.
 Extrapolating from the latest Health and Safety Executive (HSE) and ONS data on work-related stress, projections for 2025 indicate a stark reality: more than one in three UK business leaders are grappling with chronic burnout.
 This isn't just a matter of feeling tired; it's a destructive force with a devastating, lifelong financial impact estimated at over £4.2 million per affected individual.

 This staggering figure represents a combination of lost earnings, diminished pension value, potential business failure, and the spiralling costs of long-term health problems.
-For the driven, ambitious leaders steering the UK economy, the personal and professional stakes have never been higher.
+For the driven, ambitious leaders steering the UK economy, the personal and professional stakes have generally not been higher.
 The question is no longer if you will face overwhelming stress, but how you will build the resilience to withstand it.

 This is where strategic health planning becomes paramount.
 A robust Private Medical Insurance (PMI) policy, enhanced with wellness benefits and combined with shields like Long-term Care and Income Protection (LCIIP), is no longer a luxury—it's an essential component of your professional survival kit.